MaverikMinett/Agape-Typescript/ts/object/README.md

 Deflate a constructed object to an object literal.
 Use for serializing objects to be passed through APIs or stringified as JSON.
 Delegated and inheritied properties are not serialized.
 Returns a javascript object literal.

+`inflate( to:Class|[Class], data:Dictionary|Dictionary[] )`

+Instantiate an object or array of objects of the specified class type using the provided data.
+Properties which have been decoratored with `@coerce` will also be inflated to allow for deserialization of nested objects.

+## Types

+`Class`

+A type definition for a class symbol.

+`Dictionary`

+Represents an object literal which has strings for keys with any type of value.

 ## Caveats